Sn0wman8/Hackathon2/README.md

 - Test your skills and strategy against powerful bosses on the third floor.
 Defeating them will mark the culmination of your adventure and determine your victory.

 **Permadeath Challenge**
-- Be mindful of your character's health points.
+- Please be careful about your character's health points.
 If your HP reaches zero, it's game over!
 Exercise caution, plan your actions carefully, and stay alive throughout your difficult journey.

 ## How-to-play
 Welcome to our captivating text-based RPG game!
 Prepare for an engaging adventure with these simple instructions:
 1. Start by entering your name to create your heroic character.
 Your character will be randomly assigned health points (HP) and attack points.
-2. You will find yourself on the first floor of the tower, facing various enemies.
+2. You will find yourself on the tower's first floor, facing various enemies.
 The User Interface will provide information about these foes.
 3. During battles, you'll be presented with three options on each turn:
     a.
-Choose "Normal Attack" to perform a regular attack on the enemy. b.
-Opt for "Gamble Strike" to take a risk and potentially deal more damage. c.
+Choose "Normal Attack" to perform a regular attack on the enemy.
+    b.
+Opt for "Gamble Strike" to take a risk and potentially deal more damage.
+    c.
 Select "Guard" to defend yourself and reduce damage from the enemy's next attack.
 4. After selecting your action, the game will process your turn.
 If the enemy survives, it will retaliate and attack you.
 5. Keep a close eye on the damage dealt and received.
 The enemy's HP will decrease accordingly.
 6. Defeat an enemy by reducing its HP to zero.
 Celebrate your victory and receive bonus stats and valuable loot.
 7. Progress to the next floor to face even stronger opponents.
-Save your game between floors for a more immersive experience.
+You can save your game between floors for a more immersive experience.
 8. Before ascending each floor, equip the loot you obtained to increase your attack points and enhance your damage.
 9. The game consists of three floors, culminating in an epic boss battle on the third floor.
 Defeat the boss to win the game.
 10. Remember, if your HP reaches zero, your journey will come to an end.
 Be strategic and mindful of your health.

-Get ready to embark on this thrilling RPG adventure, where your decisions and skills will shape your destiny.
+Prepare for this thrilling RPG adventure, where your decisions and skills will shape your destiny.
 Enjoy the game, and may victory be yours!

-## Object Oriented Concept
+## Object-Oriented Concept
 Our code has implemented several object-oriented concepts that help organize and structure the program effectively.

 **Encapsulation**